YatopiaMC/Yatopia/README.md

 </div>

 ## So what is Yatopia?
 Yatopia combines the best patches from many [Paper](https://github.com/PaperMC/Paper) forks and optimization mods, as well as many unique optimizations.
-We borrow some of our patches from the following repos:
+We use optimzations from the following repos:

 * [Akarin](https://github.com/Akarin-project/Akarin)
 * [EMC](https://github.com/starlis/empirecraft)